.. py:currentmodule:: NonlinearTMM

 Installation

-Installation of NonlinearTMM package is possible through pip or from source
+Installation of the NonlinearTMM package is possible through pip or from source

 code.